cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 # Tag Generation {#tag-gen}

-Both tags SHOULD be generated such that they never collide with another contender or owner of the private key.
+Both tags MUST be generated such that they never collide with another contender or owner of the private key.
 This can happen if, for example, one HSM with a private key is used from several servers, or if virtual machines are cloned.

-Tag strings SHOULD be constructed as follows:
+The RECOMMENDED tag construction procedure is as follows:

 - tag1: Constant string bound to a specific device and protocol in use.
 This allows caching of Sig(sk, tag1).
 Device specific information may include, for example, a MAC address.